How we test disposable nappies

 Some babies, especially those with delicate skin, can develop nappy rash if they're left in a nappy that lets wetness back onto the skin.
 The best nappies don't let this happen.

-Lab testing is a great way to measure and test absorbancy, wetness and leaks in a scientific way, but we know that all babies are different, so we haven't just relied on lab testing to work out which nappies are winners.
+Lab testing is a great way to measure how well a nappy absorbs and retains liquid, but we know that all babies are different, so we haven't just relied on lab testing to work out which nappies are winners.

 Should I buy it?

-The results from all of the tests listed above, as well as the results of our survey of 3,445 parents and carers, are combined to make the final overall score for each disposable nappy we review.
-Because we know what's most important to you, some elements are more important than others, so carry different weights:
+The results from each of the tests described above, as well as the results of our survey, are combined to give an overall percentage score for each disposable nappy we review.

-A Best Buy disposable nappy needs to score 74% or above, and any disposable nappy scoring 45% or less will instantly become a Don't Buy
+A Best Buy disposable nappy needs to score 74% or above, while any disposable nappy scoring 45% or less is a Don't Buy.
+This means the nappy did so poorly in our tests that we don’t recommend you buy it.